-The PhD Network, in conjunction with the Graduate Student Government, offers travel funding to enable PhD students to present research in venues that will provide professional development and visibility to enhance careers.
+The PhD Network offers travel funding to enable PhD students to present research in venues that will provide professional development and visibility to enhance careers.

-PhD students are invited to make a request once a year for up to $500 in travel funding from the PhD Network.
+- PhD students are invited to make a request once a year for up to $500 in travel funding from the PhD Network.
 Students are encouraged to submit funding requests two months prior to the event to allow major expenses to be paid in advance (by the student’s department) if an award is given.
 Requests for travel funding are reviewed the first week of each month.
 All requests made by the last day of the previous month will be reviewed with decisions announced within 2 weeks.
 It is expected that requests for travel funding will be matched with another source and does not exceed 50% of the total cost of the travel.
 For example, a trip that costs $800 will be awarded a maximum of $400 in PhD Travel Funding (not $500).
 The student’s advisor, department, or college will be expected to contribute a minimum matching $400.
+Individual PhD student start-up funding may not be used as the matching source.

-Please read the PhD Network Travel Funding Policy before applying.
-You may ask questions using the feedback link.
-Complete the online form below to request travel funding.
-In addition to answering the questions below, you will be asked to upload three documents as pdf files:
+Complete the form below to request travel funding.
+In addition to answering the questions below, you will be asked to upload a single document in the form of a pdf file:

 - A short proposal describing how you intend to use PhD Network travel funds.